 As requested, I'm posting my thoughts about Centralized version control versus Distributed version control.
+Git and Mercurial are the two tools I'm grouping together in this post as Distributed.

 But I Want One Repo To Rule Them All!